Interstate 85 in Georgia: Auxiliary routes

 There are three auxiliary Interstate Highways of I-85 within Georgia and a fourth that was proposed, and then cancelled.
-I-185 is a spur from LaGrange to Columbus.
+I-185 (SR 411) is a spur from LaGrange to Columbus.
 It mainly provides a freeway between the Columbus and Atlanta metropolitan areas.
-I-285 is a heavily traveled beltway around Atlanta, which helps I-75 and I-85 drivers to bypass the city.
+I-285 (SR 407) is a heavily traveled beltway around Atlanta, which helps I-75 and I-85 drivers to bypass the city.
 I-485 was a short freeway in Atlanta (now Freedom Parkway) that was incomplete for many years and then decommissioned due to local opposition.
-I-985 is a spur from I-85 to Gainesville.
+I-985 (SR 419) is a spur from I-85 to Gainesville.